Free Classroom Pilot

 Request a free pilot for your class

-Share your details below and we'll set up the diagnostic link within 48 hours.
+Share your details below and we'll set up the diagnostic link within 24 hours.
 No commitment — this is a free pilot designed for teacher use and classroom feedback.

 We'll only use your details to respond to this pilot request.

-View the Laws of Motion Diagnostic →
+View the Newton's Laws Diagnostic → View the Energy Diagnostic →